Working Girls (1986 film): Plot

-Molly is sent to run errands to pick up a number of items from a drugstore for the girls in the brothel.
-After, Lucy demands that Molly work overtime that night.
-Molly meets with Neil, a shy teacher and regular client who gifts her one of his shirts she had previously complimented him on.
+Molly is sent to run errands to pick up a number of items from a drug store for the girls in the brothel.
+After this, Lucy demands that Molly work overtime that night.
+Molly meets with Neil, a shy teacher and regular client who presents her with one of his shirts she had previously complimented him on casually.
 Despite their transactional sex, Molly and Neil appear to have a platonic friendship, as Molly tries to help coach him on how to treat the women he goes on dates with.
-During the night shift, Molly again engages in a threesome with a male client and Mary, a new hire who lacks confidence and is uncomfortable with the profession.
+During the night shift, Molly engages in a girl-on-girl "show" for a client with Mary, a new employee who's never had sexual contact with a woman and is uncomfortable with the profession.
 Lucy angrily returns to the brothel after finding that the phone lines were left on hold by another employee, April.

 Paul, a musician client who wishes to see Molly outside of the brothel, visits for an appointment with her.
-During their sexual encounter, Paul asks she meet him in public, when Molly declines he belittles her and calls her a whore.
-The encounter upsets Molly, and she asks Lucy if she can leave, but Lucy informs her she has already made another appointment for Molly with another regular, Elliot, a wealthy fine furniture dealer.
-During a subsequent staff meeting, Lucy chastises Mary for talking to her child on the phone during a family emergency, in front of clients.
-Molly and Elliot have sex, he offers to provide her with enough money to leave the brothel if she should meet him in public, she stalls him.
-Exausted, after her shift ends, Molly informs Lucy she is quitting the brothel.
+During their encounter, Paul asks if she can meet him outside her sex work, and when Molly declines he belittles her and calls her a whore.
+The encounter upsets Molly, and she asks Lucy if she can leave, but Lucy informs her she has already made another appointment for Molly with another regular, Elliot, a wealthy fine-furniture dealer.
+Soon after, Lucy chastises Mary for talking to her child on the phone during a family emergency in front of a client.
+Molly and Elliot have sex, he offers to provide her with enough money to leave the brothel if she should meet him in public, she stalls him, but pockets the business card he's included with his payment.
+Exausted after her shift ends, Molly informs Lucy she is quitting the brothel.
 Lucy, who has fired Mary and is short-staffed, tries to keep Molly from leaving, to no avail.
 Molly deposits the money she had been saving, buys flowers for her girlfriend and rides home.